-11. Information on renewable energy support measures, benefits and use certain body.
+c.
+Information on renewable energy support measures, benefits and use

+Information on support schemes, benefits, cost of renewable energy or optimal use of renewable energy technologies has been improved in the last years however is not always adequately made available by the institutions in charge in most of the Contracting Parties.
+In general, dissemination of information to applicants is not clearly regulated in the legislation as a legal obligation of a certain body.
 Relevant institutions involved in renewable energy have published information on their websites but this information is mostly in local language and an English translation is not always available.
 Awareness raising campaigns and trainings for various stakeholders are usually not organised.
 In most Contracting Parties, the local and regional administrative bodies involved in authorisation or permitting procedures lack official guidance or training from national authorities.